Exascale-Nuclear-Research-Corporation/Documentation/products/SaltoXS.md

 ### `__saltotag` RemoteEvent

-For backward compatibility with existing card tools.
-This RemoteEvent is automatically handled by the system.
+For client-side card tools.
+Handled automatically by the reader; fire-and-forget, no return value.

 **Location:** `CardReader.__saltotag`